The class Bp for weighted generalized Fourier transform inequalities: Abstract

 \section{Abstract}

-In Dunkl theory on $\mathbb{R}^d$ which generalizes classical Fourier analysis, we prove weighted inequalities for the Dunkl transform when the weights belong to the well-known class $B_p$.
-This result is applied to derive for power weights Pitt's theorem on $\mathbb{R}^d$ which gives an integrability theorem for this transform on a suitable Besov-type space.
+In the present paper, we prove for the Dunkl transform which generalizes the Fourier transform weighted inequalities when the weights belong to the well-known class $B_p$.
+As application, we obtain for power weights Pitt's inequality.